Good to know...

 It is customary to leave a small tip for taxi drivers, room maids, servants or other service persons.
 If you are satisfied with any service you are provided with, a 10 to 15 percent tip is customary.

 The area code of Cordoba is 957 (from outside Spain +34-957), followed by a six digit phone number.
 The area code must be pre-dialed, even for a local call.
-To make an international call, the caller must pre-dial the country code of the nation he wishes to call (e.g. 0049 for Germany, 0044 for the U.K. or 001 for the U.S.).
+To make an international call, the caller must pre-dial the country code of the nation he or she wishes to call (e.g. 0049 for Germany, 0044 for the U.K. or 001 for the U.S.).

 The official language is Spanish.
 Most residents use a strong Andalusian accent.
 Many people understand English, but tourists should keep in mind that the locals appreciate any visitors’ attempt to speak Spanish.